Dehydration Headache: An Overview

 Water Deprivation Headache: A Conclusion

-In light of that, to ensure proper hydration at all times, you may invest in a good and reliable water filter such as The Berkey Water Filter so you won't only prevent dehydration, but you can also be safe from water-related diseases brought upon by unfiltered and contaminated water intake.
+To ensure proper hydration at all times, you should invest in a good and reliable water filter, such as The Berkey Water Filter.
+This will not only prevent dehydration but also keep you safe from water-related diseases caused by unfiltered and contaminated water intake.